 Figure 1 Progress of HIV research in the Middle East and North Africa (MENA) region since the discovery of the HIV epidemic.
 (A) Number of HIV records using the PubMed Index.
 (B) Number of HIV records using the Embase Index.
 (C) Number of HIV records using the MENA HIV/AIDS Epidemiology Synthesis Project Index.
 (D) Number of HIV point-prevalence surveys using the HIV Prevalence Index.
+Access the article online to view this figure in colour.

-HIV is present and circulating in MENA countries was a taboo.4 10 11 It is not known, however, whether the ongoing global financial crisis, and the regional political instability, may impede this progress.
+HIV is present and circulating in MENA countries was a taboo.
+It is not known, however, whether the ongoing global financial crisis, and the regional political instability, may impede this progress.

 This progress, nevertheless, was not uniform across MENA countries.
 The last decade is marked by a widening disparity in HIV efforts (figure 2B).
 While few countries have made impressive strides, other countries continue to be far behind in terms of their will and capacity to conduct HIV research.
 Ironically, HIV research output does not appear to correlate with the country's per capita income.
 The Arabian Gulf countries that have the highest per capita income in the region have contributed minimally to this progress.
 Meanwhile, countries with constrained financial resources have made sizable contributions.
-In part, this reflects the fact that limited resource countries in the region, whenever they had strong commitment to advance HIV research, had access to funds through international donors such as the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-12 This external support did not only provide Financial Resources to conduct studies, but most often contributed to capacity building within the countries through collaborative partnerships with international organisations working in the region, or through involvement of international consultants or experts.
-12
+In part, this reflects the fact that limited resource countries in the region, whenever they had strong commitment to advance HIV research.

+had access to funds through international donors such as the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+This external support did not only provide Financial Resources to conduct studies, but most often contributed to capacity building within the countries through collaborative partnerships with international organisations working in the region, or through involvement of international consultants or experts.

 Morocco provides a notable example in this regards.
 Thanks to strong national commitment, and despite the limited resources, Morocco established surveillance systems with a national reach, submitted quality applications to the Global Fund that succeeded in securing financial and technical support and facilitated an environment for the civil society and non-governmental organisations to play an important role in HIV efforts.

-13 14 publication in scientific journals (figure 1).
+The Synthesis Project Index provides an indication of how a large volume of research in MENA never reaches the stage of publication in scientific journals (figure 1).
 This is a structural weakness that reflects multiple factors, one of which is probably insufficient interest in academic publications.
 Many of the studies are conduced or supported through national programmes with limited interest in using the data beyond informing HIV policy and programmes at the national level.
 Limitations in the capacity to draft scientific publications, issues related to ownership of data and political sensitivity of the findings of some of the studies, may have further strained the efforts towards publication and dissemination to a wider audience.